Appeals and complaints

 Appeals Against the Management System Certification Decision

-The MSS Global CM will gather and verify all necessary information to validate the appeal.
+The MSS Global Operations Manager will gather and verify all necessary information to validate the appeal.
 While arbitration and mediation will always be a first resort, the organisation seeking certification may appeal to MSS Global Impartiality Committee, or the Accreditation Service (UKAS), or resort to legal action if they fundamentally disagree with MSS Global’s certification decision.
 Where MSS Global receives a notice of appeal against it’s decision, the appellant will be informed that they can escalate the appeal to a higher level.

 Informing Related Parties